Holiday Highlights

 Please check the scales on both graphs, and both axes as they both may differ from day to day.

-White vertical lines indicate unpaved sections or slightly rougher terrain.
-Using both graphs, alongside the grading and terrain information provided, will give you a full picture of how flat, bumpy or steep the climbing on your particular tour is going to be.
-Please keep in mind this is an indicative guide and GPS units and software produce different statistical information.
+Using both graphs, alongside the grading and terrain information provided, should however give you a good idea of how flat, bumpy or steep the climbing on your particular tour is going to be.

 Gallery